Essential Safety Tips for Kids on Bikes

 5. Wear Bright Clothing and Reflective Gear

-Help your child stay visible to motorists by dressing them in bright, reflective clothing and accessories.
+Please help your child stay visible to motorists by dressing them in bright, reflective clothing and accessories.
 Equip their bike with reflectors and lights, especially if they will be riding in low-light conditions such as early mornings or evenings.

 6. Safe Riding Practices